Farming on Karst and Fractured Bedrock Aquifers: Challenges, Best Practices, and the Silurian Bedrock Performance Standard

 Diffuse pollution, also known as non-point source pollution, refers to the widespread contamination that occurs over large areas, typically from agricultural activities.
 In karst regions, cash cropping can contribute significantly to diffuse pollution through the application of fertilizers, pesticides, and herbicides.
 These substances can easily leach into the groundwater, especially when heavy rainfall or irrigation causes runoff.

-In Kemble (Grey County), drainage ditches along fields expose Karst bedrock.
+In Kemble (Grey County), drainage ditches along fields expose fractured carbonate bedrock.
 After being in pasture for decades, this field is now plowed every year.
 Soil remains bare during the wet season between November to end of June, often with ponding water.

-Aerial view of sinkholes in a close-cropped field.
+Aerial view of sinkholes in a close-cropped field along the Niagara Escarpment.
 Credit: Door County Soil and Water Conservation Department

 Point Pollution from Conduits